 There is much to be admired in attempting to condense three play’s into one film.
-However, the end result is patchy in narrative.
-The importance of the character building inherent in Henry IV part one and two quickly skirted over as we move into the territory of Henry V. This creates a void in defining the themes of power, family and position Shakespeare constructed.
+However, the result is patchy, as the importance of the character-building inherent in Henry IV part one and two is quickly skirted over as we rush toward Henry V. This creates a void in defining the themes of power, family and position Shakespeare constructed.
 While never allowing Hal to fully explore his earlier years.
 Creating a film that does not find its footing until Hal becomes the newly crowned Henry V. Equally characters including Henry Percy (Tom Glynn-Carney) feel rushed, their importance to the overarching story never fully appreciated in the final film.

 However, despite these weaknesses, the film is rescued by its young lead Timothée Chalamet, who once more proves his place as one of the finest young actors in cinema.
 Chalamet’s King Henry is both naive and confident as he attempts to define his place and purpose, his responsibilities sitting uncomfortably on his narrow shoulders, as the weight of politics hangs around his slender neck.
 This is an insecure but stoic young King, who is still finding his place in the world surrounding him.
 Here Chalamet’s outstanding performance is full of the raw emotion and fear of a boy forced into manhood.
 Meanwhile, his scenes alongside Robert Pattinson’s gloriously sinister and egotistical Dauphin of France are a pure cinematic joy as both men clash in a ‘whose dick is bigger’ teenage battle.